 Welcome to loneXplorer!

-Hello and thank you for visiting loneXplorer.com.au, the personal travel blog of Dan Draper.
-Travelling can be a daunting experience for many people and this is including myself, so I hope that writing about my experiences here will help, educate and inform those who read and hopefully inspire others to get out there and see the world.
+Hello and thank you for visiting loneXplorer.com.au, the travel blog of Dan Draper.
+Travelling can be a daunting experience for many people including myself, so I hope that writing about my experiences here will help, educate and inform those who read and hopefully inspire others to get out there and see the world.

-This site has evolved over many years with my blogging experience starting back in 2006 with the launch of THE TUBE, an Australian television blog which monitored and discussed all sorts of topics within the Australian Television industry.
-THE TUBE is no longer being published due to increased personal obligations, however one of the most popular pages which continues to be popular lives on, the Audience and Contestant opportunities page.
+loneXplorer has evolved over many years with my blogging experience not starting here but starting back in 2006 with the launch of THE TUBE, an Australian television blog which monitored and discussed all sorts of topics within the Australian Television industry and was very successful.

-During this time THE TUBE was once ranked the 204th most popular blog in Australia and even lead to a guest role one night on top rating Melbourne radio station 3AW as well as attending some media events most notably the launch of the ABC’s new TV channel ABC3 in Sydney.
+During this time THE TUBE was once ranked the 204th most popular blog in Australia and even lead to a guest role one night on top rating Melbourne radio station 3AW as well as attending some media events most notably the launch of the Australian Broadcasting Corporation’s new TV channel ABC3 in Sydney.

 Please feel free to contact me if you have any thoughts, suggestions, general feedback or any questions related to any content on this site.
 The best methods of contact are on each post by commenting at the bottom if it is related to the topic covered.
 You can also send a private message if you wish to get in contact via our contact page, via twitter @loneXplorerAU or via our Facebook page.